realtaonline/PubNote/CONTRIBUTING.md

 1. Make sure the environment runs on your machine.
 1. Create a new branch: `git checkout -b my-branch-name`.
 1. Make your change, add tests, and make sure the original tests still pass.
+1. Please do not include a version-*.txt file in your pull request.
+Versioning and packaging are handled by the repository maintainer upon approval and merge.
 1. Push to your fork and [submit a pull request][pr].
-1. Pat your self on the back and wait for your pull request to be reviewed and merged.
+1. Pat yourself on the back.
+1. We’ll take it from there and be in touch after review.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: